darocha/blockapps-js/README.md

 This method is useful for "saving and reloading" a Solidity object without having call the routes.
 Note that `Solidity.attach()` returns a *synchronous* result, not a promise.

+Additionally, there is another global method `sendList`, which takes a list of Solidity object transactions and a private key, and batches them using `Transaction.sendList`.
+A Solidity object transaction is the result either of calling `.construct()` on a Solidity object, or calling a state function from an already constructed Solidity object.
+The result is a Promise for a list of handler objects, each one appropriate to the type of transaction that was in the corresponding entry.

 #### Contract construction